ANT 112. Introduction to Archaeology. (3 h)

 ANT 305.
 Museum Anthropology.
 (3 h)

 Examines the historical, social, and ideological forces shaping the development of museums including the formation of anthropological collections and representation, and the intellectual and social challenges facing museums today.
-P - ANT 111 or 112 or 114, or POI.
+P - ANT 112 or 114, or prerequisite override required.
+(SWC)

 ANT 308.
 Archaeological Theory and Practice.
 (3 h)